mykelalvis/FT/Traveller/WORKING/Mongoose/Wrath of the Ancients.md

 The Warriors of Vaykouh ultimately answer to Ordssess.
 He is a wise and experienced Leader- of-Leaders, who dedicated his life to guarding against what has befallen his Oytrip.
 At present he cannot disobey Tsyamoykyo in any way but once the conditioning is broken Ordssess will re-evaluate the situation.
 He has three options – decide that obedience is the best course of action after all, fight against Tsyamoykyo, or commit ritual suicide so that someone else can make better decisions.
 Which he chooses may depend on whether the situation seems winnable.
 He will probably choose to step aside (and die) once the immediate crisis is over but which way he directs the Oytrip in the meantime depends on how well the Travellers seem to be doing.

-TRAVELLER

-ORDSSESS, LEADER-OF-LEADERS SPECIES GENDER AGE Droyne Male — TRAITS — STR 3 INT 11 SKILLS DEX 7 EDU 12 Awareness 2, Caste END 4 PSI 12 (Leader) 5, Telepathy 3
+ORDSSESS, LEADER-OF-LEADERS  Droyne Male — TRAITS — STR 3 INT 11 SKILLS DEX 7 EDU 12 Awareness 2, Caste END 4 PSI 12 (Leader) 5, Telepathy 3

 WEAPONS Leader-Rod (3D, Zero-G) ARMOR Shimmering Robe with built-in shields